turboquant_vllm

 Initialize the compressed KV cache wrapper.

-Sets up compressors, internal storage for compressed representations,
+_get_compressors()), internal storage for compressed

-and incremental decompressed buffers. fused_mode starts disabled.
+representations, and incremental decompressed buffers.

 Parameters: